open-voice-interoperability/website/site/content/post/ovn-annual-meeting-highlights-–-december-15-2020.md

 * Privacy and security guidelines
 * Guidelines in design from use cases

-In closing, two important rhetorical questions were presented by Jon to the global audience, along with a final call to action:
+In closing, two important rhetorical questions were presented by Jon Stine to the global audience, along with a final call to action:

 1. What future do you want for voice?
 2. Would you prefer to shape the future of voice or passively be shaped by it?